Tampa International Airport People Movers: History

 When the terminal opened in 1971, the landside/airside shuttles were the first automated people mover systems to operate in an airport.
 The shuttles were originally built by Westinghouse Electric Corporation (who was also contracted to install the terminal's original elevators and escalators).
 Upon opening, the airport included lines to Airsides B, C, D, and E using eight first-generation Westinghouse C-100 vehicles (one vehicle on each guideway).
 Local WFLA radio personality Jack Harris provided the original voice for the audio announcements for the shuttles (and other announcements throughout the airport).

 Tampa International Airport's landside/airside design was the first of its type in the world, and the use of people movers to shuttle people between the landside terminal and airside concourses was a key part of keeping walking distances short.
-The airport's layout was so well received that it was largely replicated at Orlando International Airport (complete with its own landside/airside shuttles built by Westinghouse) in 1981.
+The airport's layout was so well received that it was largely replicated at Orlando International Airport (with people movers also built by Westinghouse) in 1981.

 Airside F was added to the airport in 1987 along with an additional shuttle line.
 Airside F's shuttles included new second-generation C-100 vehicles, and it would be the first airside system to include two-car trains.
 Airside F's shuttle station was built on the second level of the airside building (the same level as the passenger boarding jetways) unlike the original airsides, which had their shuttle stations on the third level (the same as the landside terminal).
 This was due to the improved technology of the second-generation C-100 vehicles, which could better handle inclines than the original vehicles and it eliminated the need for passengers to descend a level to access aircraft.
 Every subsequent airside would have its shuttle station on the second level.

 Airside B closed permanently in 1991.
 In lieu of reopening Airside B, Airside A was built in 1995.
-Airside A's shuttle system has operated with CX-100 vehicles (known today as the Bombardier Innovia APM 100) since its opening and it operates with two-car trains.
+Airside A's shuttle system has operated with CX-100 vehicles (known today as the Innovia APM 100) since its opening and it operates with two-car trains.
 After its closure, Airside B's shuttles remained dormant on the guideway until the airside was demolished in 2003.
 Despite the demolition, part of the shuttle guideway to the former Airside B still remains abandoned at the airport today.